dhughes/tiy-developer-designer-crashcourse/README.md

 **Core Concepts:**

-* Sketch is a design tool used for ...???
+* Sketch is a design tool used on Macs that helps designers create full color mockups.
+Its an alternative to Photoshop or Illustrator
-* Mockups / designs help you understand ...???
+* Mockups / designs help you visualize how a project will look before you touch a line of code.
+* Keeps you from wasting times
+* Should create all levels of responsiveness (mobile and desktop)

 ## Project setup

 **Done by:**

 	Doug